Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Conclusion

+Implementation details and comparison with other algorithms and diffusion models are discussed in~Appendix~\ref{appendix:algorithms}.
+Ablation studies, discussion about algorithm hyperparameters and experimental details are available in~Appendix~\ref{appendix:experiments}.

 \paragraph{Acknowledgments} We thank Carla Roesch, Luiz Chamon and Anna Korba for their insightful feedback on this work.
 The authors acknowledge funding, computing, and storage resources from the NSF Science and Technology Center~(STC) Learning the Earth with Artificial Intelligence and Physics (LEAP) (Award \#2019625).

-\paragraph{Societal impact} This work aims to improve the integration of physical constraints into generative modeling algorithms, with potential applications in scientific computing, forecasting, and control.
-By enabling the generation of physically consistent samples, our method may contribute to more reliable simulations in fields such as climate science, fluid dynamics, or robotics.
-We do not foresee any direct negative societal impacts associated with this research.
-The approach does not involve the collection or use of personal data, nor does it introduce mechanisms for surveillance or manipulation.
-Its intended applications are primarily in scientific and engineering domains, and we believe it promotes trustworthy modeling practices.
+The authors acknowledge the M$^2$LInES organization for its support.